lcarlaw/meso/README.md

 ```

 Important log files will be located in the `logs` directory.
 These can all be monitored in-line with `tail -f *.log`. `process.py` will run after model data has been successfully downloaded, and will output placefiles in the `output` directory.
 These files will automatically time match in GR, with an update occurring at :15 and :45.

+##  Adding parameters
+Parameters to be output as placefiles are defined in the config file in the `PARAMS` variable.
+Each key in `PARAMS` must have a corresponding module (`.py`) file in the `parameters` directory where the calculation logic is spelled out within the `execute` function.
+A SHARPpy profile is passed by the main calculation script to each module file.

 ## Creating an archived case